svn2github/ninjafirewall/trunk/readme.txt

 == Changelog ==

+= 1.7 =
+* A daily report will be sent to the administrator every morning.
+It is enabled by default and can be disabled from the "Event Notifications > Daily report" page.
+* Added protection to block immediately WordPress XMLRPC brute-force amplification attacks using the `system.multicall` method (see "Firewall Policies > WordPress XML-RPC API") .
+* Fixed a bug with the "Import Configuration" option: NinjaFirewall updates cronjob was not re-enabled when importing its configuration.
+* Updated security rules.
+* [WP+ edition] Fixed a bug in the Overview page that could show contradictory messages about whitelisted administrator.
+* [WP+ edition] Added the server IP(s) to the "Access Control > Source IP" section.
+* [WP+ edition] Updated IPv4/IPv6 GeoIP databases.

 = 1.6 =
 * Improved firewall engine to handle double-encoding used in query strings to perform advanced SQLi and XSS attempts.